openvinotoolkit/training_extensions/ote_sdk/ote_sdk/usecases/exportable_code/demo/README.md

     Create model using ModelAPI factory

     :param model_path: Path to .xml model
     :param config_file: Path to .json config.
-If not define, use config from demo_package
+If it is not defined, use config from demo_package
     """
    ```
    Function returns model wrapper from ModelAPI.
 To get more information please see [ModelAPI](https://github.com/openvinotoolkit/open_model_zoo/tree/master/demos/common/python/openvino/model_zoo/model_api).